4 Actions Business Leaders Can Take to Scale Data and Analytics in the Cloud with Tableau and Snowflake

 What should you look for in partners that help you benefit from cloud-native analytics?
 They must safely store data and offer analytics at scale to enable smarter, faster, more confident decisions.
 They must have built-for-the-cloud capabilities and strong connections.
 And they must spark measurable outcomes (e.g., improved performance and customer relationships, more market opportunities, and data monetization).
 These are a few to consider.

 Cart.com is an enterprise that benefits from our partnership to unlock year-over-year, significant revenue growth, which was achieved by embedding Tableau analytics in Snowflake that powers their industry-first, end-to-end e-commerce platform.
-“By taking advantage of Snowflake and Tableau Embedded, we can build a world-class tool for our brands to come in, get descriptive, out-of-the-box dashboards, and empower their business to make insightful decisions,” shared David Berry, director of insights delivery at Cart.com, during Snowflake’s summit.
+“By taking advantage of Snowflake and Tableau Embedded, we can build a world-class tool for our brands to come in, get descriptive, out-of-the-box dashboards, and empower their business to make insightful decisions,” shared David Berry, director of insights delivery at Cart.com, during Snowflake’s summit in 2022.

 Go cloud with your data storage and analytics